 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

-Join us in this amazing trip to Jaguar Coffee Farm.
+Join us on this amazing trip to Jaguar Coffee Farm.
 Here you will learn how coffee makes its way from beautiful farms to that warm cup in your hands!

 Our tour of Jaguar Coffee Farm will take us through the 2-year long process of transforming coffee berries into coffee beans.
 We will hike around the coffee state, visiting the stages of coffee growth.
 From green to red berries, ready to be hand-picked.
 You will even be able to plant your own coffee bud and learn how to carefully pick mature beans.
 From here we will guide you through the bean-cleaning, fermentation, and drying processes – all key in giving the coffee its characteristics.

-After the tour we will sit down and share a traditional lunch in the second floor of the hacienda.
+After the tour, we will sit down and share a traditional lunch on the second floor of the hacienda.
 Here you will be able to appreciate the magnificent scenic views the farm has to offer.
 And coffee after lunch is a must: so we’ll share from a selection of coffees.
-Next you will have time to do some more coffee tasting, drink a beer, take a nap in a hammock or play some local games, like bolirana or tejo.
+Next, you will have time to do some more coffee tasting, drink a beer, take a nap in a hammock or play some local games, like Bolirana or Tejo.
 We will leave Jaguar Coffee Farm around mid-afternoon towards Bogotá.